mousepad01/TCP-python-server-client/README.md

 to do list:
 - end to end encryption
 - (maybe?) integrating diffie-hellman key exchange protocol for the above mentioned encryption
+- (maybe?) asynchrnous client code, so that receiving and sending messages can happen simultaneously